columnar-tech/adbc-quickstarts/java/postgresql/neon/README.md

 1. Customize the `main` method in `Example.java`
     - Change the connection arguments in the `params.put()` calls
-        - Format `uri` according to the [connection URI format used by PostgreSQL](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-URIS), or keep it as is
+        - Format `uri` according to the [connection URI format used by PostgreSQL](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-URIS), or keep it as is.
+For cloud-hosted Neon, the connection string can be found at Project dashboard > Connect > Connection string
     - If you changed which database you're connecting to, also change the SQL SELECT statement in `stmt.setSqlQuery()`

 1. Run the Java program: